QTCinderella: 2023

-From January 15 to 19, 2023, Blaire organized and hosted the first season of Master Baker, a five-day cooking competition featuring six popular streamers who possess little to no prior baking experience inspired by The Great British Bake-Off.
+From January 15 to 19, 2023, QTCinderella organized and hosted the first season of Master Baker, a five-day cooking competition featuring six popular streamers who possess little to no prior baking experience inspired by The Great British Bake-Off.
 Later from January 26 to 27, she appeared as a special guest for week one of the 2023 LCS Split.

-On January 30, 2023, Blaire became aware of the unauthorized, pornographic use of her likeness on a deepfake website.
+On January 30, 2023, QTCinderella became aware of the unauthorized, pornographic use of her likeness on a deepfake website.
 The existence of the non-consensual sexual material was discovered after streamer and former collaborator Brandon Ewing, professionally known as Atrioc, inadvertently revealed the website in a browser tab while streaming.
-In addition to Blaire, the website infringed on the likeness of various other individuals, including streamers Maya Higa and Pokimane.
-As a result of efforts by Ewing, Blaire, and attorney Ryan Morrison, the website was promptly taken offline.
-Blaire's boyfriend, Ludwig Ahgren, has stated that the experience has had a lingering impact on her mental well-being.
+In addition to QTCinderella, the website infringed on the likeness of various other individuals, including streamers Maya Higa and Pokimane.
+As a result of efforts by Ewing, QTCinderella, and attorney Ryan Morrison, the website was promptly taken offline.
+QTCinderella's boyfriend, Ludwig Ahgren, has stated that the experience has had a lingering impact on her mental well-being.

-On March 11, 2023, Blaire organized and co-hosted the second edition of the Streamer Awards with Valkyrae at The Wiltern in Los Angeles.
+On March 11, 2023, QTCinderella organized and co-hosted the second edition of the Streamer Awards with Valkyrae at The Wiltern in Los Angeles.
 The ceremony averaged 425,000 live concurrent viewers and peaked at over 580,000 live concurrent viewers.
 She revealed that she had spent more than $900,000 on the event.

-From May 31 to June 4, 2023, Blaire organized and hosted Season 2 of Master Baker.
+From May 31 to June 4, 2023, QTCinderella organized and hosted Season 2 of Master Baker.
 From July 27 to 30, 2023, she co-hosted the fourth season of Streamer Camp alongside fellow streamers Fuslie, BoxBox, and Kkatamina.
 The 4-day streaming boot camp is a competition aimed at improving the skills of up-and-coming smaller streamers.

-In July and August of 2023, Blaire participated in the PogChamps 5 chess tournament.
+In July and August 2023, QTCinderella participated in the PogChamps 5 chess tournament.
 She placed second in the consolation bracket after losing to higher-rated Norwegian streamer Wirtual in a live over-the-board finals match held in Los Angeles on August 18.
 She collected a $5,000 prize for her placement in the tournament.

-On October 1, 2023, Blaire organized and co-hosted The Gala for Good charity auction alongside Maya Higa, who is also a conservationist.
+On October 1, 2023, QTCinderella organized and co-hosted The Gala for Good charity auction alongside Maya Higa, who is also a conservationist.
 The gala was live streamed on her Twitch channel and brought together many large streamers to raise money for rainforest conservation.
 The event raised over US$250,000, which was split across five non-profit environmental organizations: Rainforest Foundation US, Rainforest Trust, World Wildlife Fund, Amazon Watch, and Rainforest Alliance.
-On December 7, 2023, Blaire announced that she was no longer with Misfits Gaming.
+On December 7, 2023, QTCinderella announced that she was no longer with Misfits Gaming.